 En español | Organizations are relying on temporary workers more than ever.
 According to the Department of Commerce, the number of jobs in the temporary help services industry, which includes everything from office support to chauffeuring, reached a peak of 2.9 million, or 2.4 percent of all private-sector jobs, in May 2015.

-Taking on temporary workers can save a fast-growing small business from overstaffing while testing out future employees, says Gwenn Rosener, a founder of Flexforce Professionals, a recruiting and staffing company in the Washington, D.C., area.
+Taking on temporary workers can save a fast-growing small business from overstaffing while testing out future employees, says Gwenn Rosener, a founder of FlexProfessionals, a recruiting and staffing company in the Washington, D.C., area.

 The work can be an attractive option if you're retired and need extra money.
 If you're employed and looking to switch careers or land a new position, contract work allows you to try out a job and keep your résumé alive at the same time.

-If you're looking for a full-time job with benefits, that might be hard to find these days.
+If you're looking for a full-time job with benefits, that might be harder to find these days.
 But contract work could lead to full-time employment, so think of it as an opportunity to impress.

-Pay ranges, which will vary based on factors such as experience and where you live, are primarily derived from U.S. Department of Labor data.
-For more salary examples, check out the Bureau of Labor Statistics' "Occupational Outlook Handbook."
+Pay ranges will vary based on experience and where you live, and are primarily derived from U.S. Department of Labor data, which was most recently updated in May 2015.
+For more salary examples, check out the Bureau of Labor Statistics' Occupational Outlook Handbook.

 1. Bookkeeping and accounting

 Qualifications: For accounting work, an accounting degree is usually required.
 A certified public accountant (CPA) certification is best.
 Knowing how to use the software package QuickBooks is often a requirement for smaller businesses.
-The American Institute of Professional Bookkeepers offers a bookkeeper certification, as does the National Association of Certified Public Bookkeepers.
+The American Institute of Professional Bookkeepers offers bookkeeper certification, as does the National Association of Certified Public Bookkeepers.
 Community colleges and universities in your area are good places to look for continuing education offerings.